 2. Cybersecurity solutions for remote education.
 CISCO UMBRELLA

 Cisco Umbrella is the answer to your cloud security challenges.
-It helps protect Internet access for all users whether they connect from school or outside of school.
+Helps protect Internet access of all users whether they connect from school or outside of school.

-Your systems will be safe anytime, anywhere thanks to protection from malicious Internet addresses.
+Your systems will be safe anytime, anywhere thanks to protection against malicious Internet addresses.

 Umbrella acts as a security layer for Internet access.
-It offers inspection and control to support security compliance and provide effective threat protection.
-Cisco Umbrella offers visibility to protect users anywhere in an up-to-date way.
+Offers inspection and control to support security compliance and provide effective threat protection.
+Cisco Umbrella provides up-to-date visibility to protect users anywhere.

-Stop malware before it reaches your campus network or student and teacher devices.
+Stop malware before it reaches your campus network or student and faculty devices.